-- 1. The Approving officer and the Administrative Services Manager is responsible for ensuring that journal entry input conforms with TRS policy and accepted accounting practice, and that staff under their control is adequately trained so that they understand the effect of processing financial input.
-Approving officer shall ensure that there is a proper separation of duties/functions between those staff initiating a request, processing a request and approval.
-Unnecessary requests should be rejected and not proceed.
-Special attention should be given to supporting documentation. - a.
+- a.
 The Approver shall verify that the journal entry is correct, ensuring as follows: - i.
 Appropriate accounts are affected. - ii.
 The magnitude of individual account and journal entry transactions is reasonable. - iii.
 The impact of the transactions on departments, balance sheet, and income statement is reasonable. - iv.
 Journal naming convention is followed - v.
 Control totals are entered at the journal (not batch) level - vi.
 Deposit journals include date of deposit in the journal header's Description field and Deposit Control Number in the Description fields of the Debit and Credit lines. - b.
 The Approver will verify if the journal entry is correct by checking that: - i.
-Appropriate accounts are affected - ii.
+Appropriate accounts are effected - ii.
 The magnitude of the transaction is reasonable - iii.
 The impact of the transaction on departments, balance sheet and income statement is reasonable - iv.
 Journal conventions have been followed - v.
 Recheck the journals reported to the preparer for correction and submission for approval - c.
 Journals requiring correction should be rejected and returned to the Preparer with clear, concise notes on what is wrong in the journal.
 Notes may be included in the Comments section of the Approver form. - d.
 Approve the journal entry. - e.
-Officers reviewing and approving should: - i. be alert to practices that are contrary to these standards and have offending journal entries amended before forwarding for posting to the ledger; and
+Officers reviewing and approving should: - i. be alert to practices that are contrary to these standards and have offending journal entries amended before forwarding for posting to the ledger; and - ii.

-- ii.
 Ensure entries conform to TRS policy and procedures and accepted accounting practice.
 Officers undertaking review and approval need to have a sound basic understanding of current accounting procedures and practice; and - iii.
 Look for patterns in the types of journals being created and if journals are consistently being used to correct miscoding, steps should be taken to ensure correct coding of future transactions.